6ichem/Challenge/README.md

 ### Coding challenge for a frontend developer position

-You must run both the server and the react app (client folder) at the same time. (server: npm run start - client: npm run dev)
+You must run both the server and the react app (client folder) at the same time.
+The server must be running at localhost with port 3000 for the react app to make the proper requests or you can change the port from the logic files where I make the requests. (modules: npm install - server: npm run start - client: npm run dev)

 ### INTRO